DominicKlukas/gradschool/obsidian/FirstVault/technical_library/Papers/2022_LeCun_JEPAMotivationAPathTowardsAutoMI.md

 - We want our world model to give a probability distribution over multiple possible next states, not just a single state.
 - We want different time scaled and levels of abstraction, mimicking the way that humans learn.
 - We want to take actions in our training set that will result in as diverse as possible a training set.
-- SSL, or self supervised learning is essentially patter prediction.
+- SSL, or self supervised learning is essentially pattern prediction.
 	- Example: Video completion prediction: what is the probability video y is the second half of video x.
 	- Energy based methods: train a scalar function that compares x and y, and is lower if it is more likely that they are connected.
 	- Our latent space should have the property that, given a state x and a future state y, y can be easily predicted from x.
 A latent space should contain all the information necessary to make this inference.